isislab-unisa/dmason/README.md

 Download Java SE Development Kit 8 from oracle site.
 Follow the instrunctions at this link https://github.com/serfla/jdk-cluster-installer to set JDK 8 as default.
 Repeat this operation for all nodes of clusters.

-### Generate Dmason's jar
+### Generate DMASON's jar

 Run maven install of DMASON project.
-After, Under **target** folder copy the following files:
+Under **target** folder you can find the following files:
 - DMASON-3.1.jar
 - DMASON-3.1-lib.jar
 - resources folder